Keon-Jukes/Keon-Jukes/README.md

 - 🔭 I’m currently working on a github-clone for a burgeoning industry
 - 🌱 I’m currently learning Electron.js
-- 👯 I’m looking to collaborate on any innovative projects (preferably moonshots!)
+- 👯 I’m looking to collaborate on any innovative projects (preferably moonshots! 🚀)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/keonjukes)